Google Analytics Email Reports Guide

 Once you have filled out all of the required fields, simply click ‘Send’ and your automated Analytics email reports will start sending based on the details you entered.
 You have now created your first automated email report in Analytics…But what if you want to change your report?

-How to Change Analytics Email Reports
+How to Change Google Analytics Email Reports

-Editing or deleting your scheduled analytics email report can be done by clicking the admin tab in the navbar.
-In the view, column scroll down to the Personal Tools & Assets sections and click Scheduled Emails.
 You should see a list of your current schedule email reports. scheduled email list To edit or change your automated analytics email report, click the link in the subject column.
 This will open a form to change the settings of your report. edit analytics email report Click save when you are finished and your report will be changed.

-How to Delete Analytics Email Reports
+How to Delete Google Analytics Email Reports

 To delete a report, click the actions button in the last column and choose delete. delete email report analytics Confirm the deletion and your report will now be removed and you will not receive them anymore.

-Analytics Stats & Explanations
+Google Analytics Stats & Explanations

 There are literally thousands of reports you can create in Google Analytics so we are going to show you some of the important stats to check for and what some of the best email reports are.
 Check out or Google Analytics Glossary for more terms.